-I am very pleased to be able to write the forward to the latest version of Equality and Diversity in Milton Keynes.
-I'm proud of the inclusive, welcoming place that Milton Keynes is in 2021 - and the progress that has made since the publication was first issued in 2002.
+I am very pleased to be able to write the foreword to the latest version of Equality and Diversity in Milton Keynes.
+I am proud of the inclusive, welcoming place that Milton Keynes is in 2024 - and the progress that has been made since this publication was first issued in 2002.

-Of course, there is still more work to do, to improve our understanding of our diverse communities across our borough and to address the gaps that persist in critical areas like educational attainment or health outcomes.
-This comprehensive resource will help us to tackle these and other issues and I am grateful to all the colleagues and community groups who have contributed to it.
+Of course, there is still more work to do.
+For example, continuing to enhance understanding of the diverse communities across our city and addressing the gaps that persist in critical areas like educational attainment and health outcomes.
+This comprehensive resource will help us to continue tackling these, and other issues, together.
+I am grateful to all the colleagues and community groups who have contributed to it.

-Michael Bracey Chief Executive Milton Keynes Council
+Michael Bracey Chief Executive Milton Keynes City Council

-2. Introduction
+Introduction

 An aim of this publication is to celebrate and help settings, schools and council colleagues to know more about the diverse communities that make up Milton Keynes.
-It promotes a positive attitude to difference and challenges stereotypes.
-The information has been written through collaboration with local people so that it truly represents their views.
+Itpromotes a positive attitude to difference and challenges stereotypes.
+The information has been written through collaboration with local people so that it truly represents theirviews.

 The first edition of Equality and Diversity in Milton Keynes was published in 2002, in response to schools' recognition that the borough and its early years settings and schools had become increasingly diverse.
-Through continued updates it has provided accessible information about the local diverse black, Asian and minority ethnic (BAME) communities, their faith backgrounds and language heritages and has become the basis for many schools' understanding of cultural diversity in our borough.
-Equality and Diversity is now used as a training tool across the council acting as a quick reference guide for practitioners who seek to gain a deeper insight into the diverse communities in Milton Keynes.
+Through continued updates it has provided accessible information about the local diverse Black and minority ethnic (BME) communities, their faith backgrounds and language heritages and has become the basis for many schools' understanding of cultural diversity in our borough.
+Equality and Diversity is now used as a training tool across the council acting as a quick reference guide for practitioners who seek to gain a deeper insight into the diverse communities inMilton Keynes.
 This fourth edition recognises that Milton Keynes is continuing to grow and diversify.
 Local community members have provided updated information so that this document is very much a shared record.